Arellano-Jann/Travel-Notes/STAT 314/Formula.md

 Hypothesis
 (convincing < .01, moderately suggestive < .05, slightly suggestive < .10)

+4 Part Conclusion
+- There is convincing evidence that the average abv of craft beers is different from 5%.
+- Since the p-val is below the significance level of .01, at $3.55*10^{-5}$, we reject the null hypothesis.
+- With a 95% confidence interval, we can estimate that the average abv of craft beers is between 5.407 and 6.08.
+- Since 5 is below these values, we can safely say that the average abv of craft beers is different from 5%.
+In fact, we can say that the avg abv of craft beers is greater than 5% given that our confidence interval values are above 5%.
 ## DA 5
 Z Test Proportion
 - Use: when testing the avg val $p$ from a single population